5 Tips: How to Buy the Best Mattress for Back Pain

 When narrowing down the best mattress, you want to be aware of marketing ploys that claim to be medically approved.
 We say this because there are limited clinical trials available on mattresses, therefore, companies may oversell their products to get you to buy them.

 There are other factors that play a pivotal role in your comfort and pain levels.
-Using our five tips, you can learn how to purchase the best mattress for back pain.
+Using our five tips, you can learn how to purchase the best mattress to help alleviate your back pain.

 1. In this Case, New is Better